Stamford Riverside Festival: Riverside Festival 2 - Saturday 6th July 2002

 The 2nd Riverside Festival brought in a main festival sponsor, Crestwood, along with Ideal Shopfitters and Newage AVK.
 The RAMA team consisted of Paula Birbeck, Richard Clark, Darren Cummings, Mike Harwood, Blair Heyden, Sarah Minty, Simon Robinson, Martin Smith and Kev Thurlby.
 The main development for this year was providing a dedicated dance tent on the north side of the site, towards Bath Row.
 The festival cost £17,000 to stage.
-The attendance was estimated at around 8,000, with 5,000 on site at any one time.
+The attendance was estimated at 8,000, with 5,000 on site at any one time.
 Again a free programme, which can be viewed here:, was produced in return for donations.

 The Riverside Stage featured G2, Cutback, Junk Puppets, Plastic Hip, Silverspace, Zilch, One Eyed Cats, The Contrast, Kissmet, Skinny Sumo, Micawba and Celtica.
 The firework finale was provided by 1605 Fireworks of Kings Cliffe.

-The Marquee Stage moved into a wider 100' x 60' marquee and featured Martricyde, $up, Fox Force Five, Qual, Wasted, Amelia, Neo, Atticus Finch, Little Nikita, Janus Stark, March to the Grave and Sckism.
+The Marquee Stage moved into a wider 100' x 60' marquee and featured Martricyde$, up, Fox Force Five, Qual, Wasted, Amelia, Neo, Atticus Finch, Little Nikita, Janus Stark, March to the Grave and Sckism.

 The Acoustic Tent line up was Look My Shop, The Courtney Fish Trio, Carole Palmer, Angry Man, Christian Laverick, Cold Overture, Gemma Lakin, Caravan, Bouveman Brothers, Trenchfoot, Dick Appleton, Paspatou and Blue Room.

 The inaugural Riverside Dance had sets from DJ Vapour, Ian Alvey, Mike Harwood, DappaG and Gas Chasney, Red Raw Headstretcher, Martyn Harrison and Nicky P and Stuart Paul Robbins.

 Other features included Antwilloart, a giant metal sculpture made from car and motorcycle bits, a free Tai Chi workshop, a funfair from Taylor's Amusements, musical instrument making and the Watermarks art project.